Arguments

 The same repository can also be accessed using SSH.
 Note that this requires SSH authentication to be properly configured on your Dagger host.
 Here is the same example, this time using SSH:

-dagger core container \
+dagger core \

 from --address=alpine:latest \